MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

     dotnet iqsharp install
     ```

-1. Although it's not strictly necessary, we highly recommend to use the lightweight Visual Studio Code (VS Code) IDE to edit the Q# and Python files.
+1. While you can use Q# with Python in any IDE, we highly recommend using Visual Studio Code (VS Code) IDE for your Q# + Python applications.
+By using Visual Studio Code and the QDK Visual Studio Code extension you gain access to richer functionality.

     - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac)
     - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).